kubernetes/community/.github/ISSUE_TEMPLATE/moderator_application.md

 ---
 name: Community Moderator Request
-about: Request moderator priviledges on a Kubernetes property
+about: Request moderator privileges on a Kubernetes property
 title: 'REQUEST: New moderator for <your-GH-handle> of <k8s property>'
 labels: area/community-management, sig/contributor-experience
 assignees: ''